“I can’t be a minimalist because I don’t have the desire to travel.”

 If you desire to live in a new place, don’t let the anchor of relationships hold you back.
 There are endless possibilities of new exciting relationships everywhere.

 So if you’re contemplating a minimalist lifestyle, but feel burdened by the whole traveling requirement, don’t be.
 The majority of minimalists are not nomads.
 Some minimalists have families and children and suburban homes and personal baggage and go to school and practice their religion and live extraordinary lives with less stuff.
-That’s the commonality: minimalists live meaningful lives by eliminating superfluous excess from their lives.
+That’s the commonality: minimalists live worthwhile lives by eliminating excess from their lives.
 Minimalists live a life of freedom, one in which they are aware of what’s going on around them and inside them.
 And regardless of their traveling preferences, they are walking with the living, not the dead.

 So, no, we don’t think location independence is bullshit.
-If you’re passionate about traveling, then by all means, have at it.
-Minimalism is great for that too.
+If you’re passionate about traveling, then, by all means, have at it.
+Minimalism is great for that, too.
 But you can be happy either way.
 Said another way, there is no “wrong” way to live a minimalist lifestyle.
 A location independent lifestyle—a lifestyle of of moving and traveling all the time—or a community based lifestyle (or a combination of the two in some cases) are equally valuable.